MaterializeInc/materialize/doc/developer/design/20230806_durable_catalog_state.md

 The entire state will be stored in a single persist shard as raw bytes with a tag to differentiate between object types.
 The existing protobuf infrastructure will be used to serialize and deserialize objects.
 The implementing struct will maintain a persist write handle, an upper, and an in-memory cache of all the objects.
+Certain append only object types, like audit logs and storage usage, will not be cached in memory since they are only written to and not read.
+NB: The storage events are read once at start-time and never read again.

 #### Initialization